browserplus/borg/data/pages/docs/00_Overview.md

 in:

 **[Web Developers](/docs/web_dev/)** -- You're interested in
-using the portable JavaScript APIs that the BrowserPlus platform and library of services expose.
+using the new JavaScript APIs provided by BrowserPlus to build advanced features into your web applications.

 **[Service Authors](/docs/services/)** -- You want to build a plugin for the web that's scriptable from Javascript and works almost everywhere, in either native code or a high level language.

 **[Browser Technologists](/docs/platform/)** -- You're